 Integer linear programming

-Attempting Eric Wastl’s Advent of Code introduced me to an integer linear programming problem:
+Attempting Eric Wastl’s Advent of Code introduced me to two integer linear programming problems:

 \mathbf{x}, \quad x_i \in \mathbb{Z}_{\ge 0}, \quad i \in \{ 0, \ldots, n-1 \}, \quad n \in \mathbb{Z}_{\gt 0} \mathbf{b}, \quad b_j \in \mathbb{Z}_{\ge 0}, \quad j \in \{ 0, \ldots, m-1 \}, \quad m \in \mathbb{Z}_{\gt 0}